TeamRizu/outfox-wiki/content/user-guide/config/preferences.md

 ### DelayedCreditsReconcile

+This allows extra credits already present to be used for new plays.
+Otherwise, the required amount of credits is always required every time.

 Possible values are ``0`` or ``1``.
 0 is disabled and 1 is enabled.

 Default value: 0

 ### DelayedModelDelete

+When enabled, model unloading is delayed.

 Possible values are ``0`` and ``1``.
 0 is disabled and 1 is enabled.